-The paper is structured in 5 sections.
-In section 2 we present some general aspects about the used technologies: Java security API, genetic code and BioJava.
-In section 3 we present a Java algorithm implementation based on a DNA mechanism, and another algorithm for the symmetric DNA cryptography, using a BioJava implementation (similar in MatLab implementation).
+This paper is structured in 5 sections.
+In section 2 we present some general aspects about the genetic code.
+In section 3 we show 2 algorithms for the symmetric DNA implementation, a MatLab implementation and one realized in BioJava.
 We will also expose the limitation imposed by these platforms.
 In section 4 we describe an advanced asymmetric DNA encryption algorithm.
 We will conclude this paper in section 5 where a comparison between the obtained results is made and the conclusions and possible continuations of our work are presented.